vegos/TriggerAid/README.txt

 Features:

-Can trigger a camera (with separate or no) focus & shutter, or two cameras (with combined focus & shutter), or two flashes via WIRED jack. kIt uses two (2) optocouplers (MOC3021 for up to 400V Peak).
+Can trigger a camera' focus & shutter, or two cameras (with combined focus & shutter), or two flashes via WIRED jack. kIt uses two (2) optocouplers (MOC3061 for up to 400V Peak).
 It can also trigger a camera (or something else?) via IR.
 Supported cameras: Olympus, Pentax, Canon, Nikon, Sony.

+It has 6 buttons (Reset, Previous, Next, Enter, Back, Shoot) and a LCD display for interfacing.

 Modes:

 -> Light Trigger.
-It can be programmed to trigger on HIGH or LOW.
+It can be programmed to trigger on HIGH or LOW, using built-in light detector.
 -> Time Lapse (0-360 secs).
 -> External Trigger (for connecting (digital-output) sound/light/etc modules).
-   Exposure is specified on setup menu (for use with Bulb mode).
--> Bulb mode (1-999 seconds).
+-> Bulb mode.
--> High Speed Flash Triggering (1-100ms, for 1-50 times).
+-> High Speed Burst Flash Triggering (1-100ms, for 1-50 times).
--> Fully customizable / Menu driven.
+-> Manual Shoot (bulb) mode.
+-> Setup Menu for storing default parameters (on EEPROM).